This is unpublished

 DEM Section Head of Population Health Dr. Herbie Duber, along with Acting Instructor and Population Health research Fellow Dr. Callan Fockele, as well as Clinical research Manager Layla Anderson, led this project aimed at developing a chatbot to virtually triage ED patients about their social needs.

-You can find the full article at UW News here.
+You can find the full article on the UW News website.

 News Categories